 - Noncitizens on a diplomatic or trade mission

-- A person who was born female and had a gender reassignment to male
+- Individuals who were born female and had gender reassignments to male

 - Men who have been continually confined to a hospital, home, or institution due to a severe disability or illness from the age of 18 through their 26th birthdays with no break in institutionalization longer than 30 days